Stanley-Yi/CPT208-Human-Centric-Computing/W11 - W13/usability-evaluation.md

 – pro: situation can be better controlled, easier and cheaper to arrange and do, less time-consuming – con: changed context for interface use

+methods:
+– user performance data collection
+– controlled experiments

+##### Collecting Performance Data
+• people using a system (often lots of data)
+• targeted data collection
+– look for specific information, but may miss something – e.g., frequency & type of request for online assistance – e.g., frequency of use of different parts of the system – e.g., number of errors and where they occurred
+– e.g., time it takes to complete some operation
+– all these tell you something about the usability

+##### Controlled Experiments
+Participants and Apparatus.

+• What is controlled experiments?
+– This is when a hypothesis is scientifically tested.
+In a controlled experiment, an independent variable (the cause) is systematically manipulated and the dependent variable (the effect) is measured.

+• striving for
+– removal of experimenter bias
+– clear and testable hypothesis
+– control of variables and conditions
+– quantitative measurement
+– replicability of experiment
+– measurement of confidence in obtained results (statistics)

+###### Experimental design - Participants
+• Three experimental design:
+– Between-subjects: different participants perform in different conditions.
+	• No ordering or training effects.
+	• large numbers of participants are needed.

+– Within-subjects: all participants perform in all conditions
+	• lessen the impact of individual differences and see how performance varies across conditions for each participant.
+	• Need to ensure the order in which participants perform tasks for this setup does not bias the results (counterbalancing)

+– Pair-wise: participants are matched in pairs based on certain user characteristics such as expertise and gender.
+Each pair is randomly allocated to each experimental condition.

+###### Experimental design – Collected data
+• The data collected to measure user performance on the tasks set in an experiment usually includes:
+– Times to complete a task (efficiency)
+– Number of errors per task (accuracy)

+###### Clear and Testable Hypothesis
+• A hypothesis involves examining a relationship between two things, called variables.
+• Variables can be independent or dependent.

+• independent variables:
+variables that are to be altered, independent of the participants' behavior

+• dependent variables:
+variables that will be measured, depending on the participants' reactions to the independent variables in the experiment, included in hypothesis.

 #### Qualitative Evaluation Techniques
 • direct observations: observe people while they are using a system
 • interviews: investigate specific issues